 United Netherlands looks for a diverse group of students from all academic fields, ranging from physics to history and everything in between.
 The only mandatory requirement for joining the Delegation is enrollment in a Dutch research University (as a regular or exchange student) for the duration of the program.
 The core characteristics we look for in applicants are ambition, drive and the ability to think and reflect critically on oneself and others.

 Are you ready for a new challenge alongside your studies?
 To learn about yourself and from others?
 And to make unforgettable memories in the close-knit Delegation?
-Then don’t look any further: applications for the Delegation 2023-2024 are currently open!
+Then don’t look any further: Applications for the Delegation 2023-2024 are currently closed.

 Who are we looking for?

-We seek a Delegation of approximately 30 highly driven, talented, and diverse students.
+We seek a Delegation of approximately thirty highly driven, talented, and diverse students.
 Before you apply, please make sure the following applies to you:

 - You are willing and able to dedicate 2 – 2.5 days a week to United Netherlands

 - You have sufficient command of the English language

 - You combine ambition with ideals

 - You are registered at a Dutch (research) University for a Bachelor or Master during the academic year that you are applying for the Delegation (please note that this includes exchange students and excludes Higher Applied Education (HBO) and pre-master students)